grumply/ef/README.md

 # mop
 middle-out programming<sup>[1](#middle-out-def)</sup><a name="middle-out"></a> in Haskell.

+`mop` intends to show that Haskell is the "Best Imperative Language."

 This repository is a work in progress.
+The name is likely to change.

 ## Implemented features